iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 Another use case is, when writing an evaluator for an expression tree, to only tell your program how to deal with each node and let a recursion scheme turn it into a full evaluator.

-In this post, we will take a look at the three simplest varieties of recursion schemes: namely catamorphims, anamorphisms, and hylomorphisms;
+In this post, we will take a look at the three simplest varieties of recursion schemes: catamorphims, anamorphisms, and hylomorphisms;
-al of them deeply linked with structural induction.
+all of them deeply linked with structural induction.
+As we will see,
+they respectively encapsulate the notions of folding a data structure, constructing a data structure and using a data structure as an intermediate step.

 [^sum]: This sum example is simple to code with a loop or linear recursion.
 Recursion schemes really shine when manipulating more complex data structures,